 Family members with special needs - young and old, rich or poor - have rights and interests that can be protected.
-We help set up special needs trusts to accomplish specific goals and to preserve government benefit eligibility.
-Funds from such trusts cannot be distributed directly to the disabled person.
-Funds must be disbursed to third parties who provide goods and services to the disabled beneficiary.
-They can be stand-alone trusts, funded with separate assets, or structured as sub-trusts of living trusts.
+Our special needs attorneys help set up special needs trusts to accomplish specific goals and to preserve government benefit eligibility.
+Special Needs Trusts are a critical component of an estate plan when you have disabled beneficiaries.

-Call us today at 205-663-0281 for a free consultation if you want to know more about the Special Needs Trust.
-John Holliman and Melanie Bradford Holliman will help you so you can take care of your nest egg and your loved ones.
-We treat you like family.
+Call us today at 205-663-0281 for a free consultation if you want to know more about Special Needs Trusts.
+John Holliman and Melanie B. Holliman (formerly Melanie B. Bradford) will help you so you can take care of your nest egg and your disabled loved ones.

-Christine Graham and Betty Blalock, Paralegals, with Melanie Bradford Holliman, Attorney
+Christine Graham and Betty Blalock, Paralegals,

 Golden Years in Alabama - Host Ryan Robnett interviews Melanie B. Holliman - May 2017